 “During the operation, more than 30 militants were killed and a large cache of mortar rounds and IED [improvised explosive device] materials were destroyed by the commandos,” they said in a statement.

 The attacks were called when the area was clear of women and children after about 200 civilians were seen fleeing, and there were no civilian casualties, the statement said.

-The issue of civilian casualties caused by foreign forces fighting the Taliban has led to a rift between Afghanistan and its Western backers.
+The issue of civilian casualties caused by foreign forces hunting Taliban fighters has led to a rift between Afghanistan and its Western backers.

-Karzai said this month that air attacks by foreign forces had succeeded only in killing civilians and not in winning the war.
+Hamid Karzai, the Afghan president, said this month that air attacks by foreign forces had only succeeded in killing civilians and not in winning the war.